hashicorp/terraform-guides/governance/third-generation/README.md

   * [tfrun-functions](./common-functions/tfrun-functions/docs)

 ### The Functions of the aws-functions Module
-The `aws-functions` module (which is located under in the aws/aws-functions directory) has the following functions:
+The `aws-functions` module (which is located in the aws/aws-functions directory) has the following functions:
   * The `find_resources_with_standard_tags` function finds all AWS resources of specified types that should have tags in the current plan that are not being permanently deleted.
   * The `determine_role_arn` function determines the ARN of a role set in the `role_arn` parameter of an AWS provider.
 It can only determine the role_arn if it is set to either a hard-coded value or to a reference to a single Terraform variable.
 It sets the role to "complex" if it finds a single non-variable reference or if it finds multiple references.
 It sets the role to "none" if no role arn is found.
   * The `get_assumed_roles` function gets all roles assumed by AWS providers in the current Terraform configuration.
 It calls the `determine_role_arn` function.